joakark/cocktail_recommendation/README.md

 ### Cocktail Recommendation

-In this analysis, I am:
+In this analysis, I:

-* Scraping cocktail information from the web, and
+* Scrape cocktail information from the web (cocktaildb API)
-* Creating a simple algorithm that finds cocktails that are similar to each other based on their ingredients.
+* Develop a simple NLP algorithm that finds cocktails that are similar to each other based on their ingredients

-The main code is located in the **cocktail_scraping_and_recommendation.ipynb** notebook.

-The end goal is to create a cocktail recommendation engine.
+* Create a web application using the streamlit package on which users can pick a cocktail that they like and a similar cocktail will be recommended to them.

+The file **scrape.py** includes the code for scraping and the NLP model.
+In the files **app.py** and **recommend_page.py** the streamlit application is being developed.